AoDev/bard-app/docs/bard-frontend-guide/frontend-03-4-data-flow_mobx-react.md

 Thank to the nature of mobx observables, we can pass full entities (objects) to child components with high performance by default.

-Mobx will ensure that any property change to an object will cause React to re-render only the components that use that property. (you get optimized component rendering for free :))
+Mobx will ensure that any property change to an object will cause React to re-render only the components that uses that property. (you get optimized component rendering for free :))

 ```tsx